#ArtsAtWCU Visit CAH on Twitter Visit CAH on YouTube Visit CAH on Instagram Visit CAH on Livestream.com

 - The Emerging Dance Minor Scholarship

-Donations received would increase the amount of funds awarded to students each year.
+Donations received would increase the amount of the funds awarded to students each year.
 Contact the WCU Foundation at 610-436-2868 for more information or mail a check to:

 Dance Program Endowment Fund 2475-852